iree-org/iree/docs/website/docs/developers/performance/benchmark_suites.md

 Note that you need to use [Ninja](https://ninja-build.org/) to build the benchmark suites as the tool collects information from its build log.

-### Show Execution / Compilation Benchmark Results
+### Show execution / compilation benchmark results

 If you want to generate a comparison report locally, you can use [diff_local_benchmarks.py](/build_tools/benchmarks/diff_local_benchmarks.py)